Website Kama Sutra

 Remember, cookies are invasive: they are written to the user’s hard disk.
 They have been misused, so many users distrust them, and some users turn cookies off in their browser as a matter of principle.

-Certainly don’t require cookies on your introductory page.
-As with other technologies, unless there is no other way, make sure your page functions without cookies.
+Certainly don’t require cookies on the introductory page.
+As with other technologies, unless there is no other way, make sure the page functions without cookies.
 Don’t set unnecessary cookies.

-If your cookie doesn’t have this direct effect, re-consider it.
+If a cookie doesn’t have this direct effect, re-consider it.